Zalatis/freebitco.in-Roll-Bot/README.md

 - Updater
 - Multiple languages support
-- Auto reporter of errors
+- Auto reporter of errors (toggleable)
 - Installation & Guide
 - More to add ?
 Make a Issue and give your ideas